dikpaal/Unified-Memory/README.md

 # Unified-Memory
 A brain that holds all memory from all the AI apps that you use

-Chrome extension + mem0 backend for syncing memories across ChatGPT, Claude, and Gemini.
+Chrome extension + mem0 backend for syncing memories across ChatGPT and Claude.

 ## Quick Start